 9. They cooked Up a storm

 The Tudor Kitchens at Hampton Court Palace are a sight to behold.
 These vast medieval kitchens and cellars provide a true insight into the logistics of having to cater for and feed up to 800 courtiers at a time who were accompanying Henry VIII.
 Built in 1530, the kitchens were a central part of palace life, serving 1600 meals a day and employing hundreds of master chefs and kitchen staff.

 The courtyards and impeccable landscaping of Hampton Court Palace host the world's largest flower show here every year.
 In July Hampton Court Flower Show transforms this magnificent palace into a myriad of dazzling colours, scents and flower displays and it is an event not to be missed.

 Embrace history and look to the future with illuminate Cambridge

 At illuminate Cambridge summer school, our all-girl programme carefully curates academic lessons and activities that ignite curiosity, nurture development and prepare our students to pursue their aspirations with confidence and drive.

 Devised by our Oxbridge-educated team, the illuminate summer school is a transformative British summer school experience, led by expert tutors skilled in motivating and inspiring students.

 Beyond the classroom, learning will come to life through a series of carefully designed and selected educational and cultural trips.
 Our exclusive program offers the experience of a lifetime, and is limited to a maximum of 90 students each year to ensure that our students receive an unparalleled educational experience.

-Join us at Illuminate Summer program 2022 for a two-week academic and cultural program where we will explore English literature, politics, history, and international relations while discovering Cambridge’s and its surrounding areas’ history and hidden treasures along the way.
+Join us at Illuminate summer program for a two-week academic and cultural program where we will explore history, politics, international relations and oracy while discovering Cambridge’s and its surrounding areas’ history and hidden treasures along the way.